Celebrating my Mom!

 my Mom.
 My Mom is loving and caring but also the strongest person in my life.
 She set me up for a long career working

-wanted something for the house, she worked to get it.
+with and for strong and amazing women.
+She worked to get something for the house if my mom wanted it.
 If there was a problem in the family, she

 would find a way to help and resolve the issue.